react-static/react-static/docs/api.md

 ### `devBasePath`
 Works exactly like `basePath`, but only when running the dev server.

+### `extractCssChunks`
+`extractCssChunks` replaces default `ExtractTextPlugin` with `ExtractCssChunks`.
+It enables automatic CSS splitting into separate files by routes as well as dynamic components (usign `react-universal-component`).
+More information about the [plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) and [why it is useful as a part of CSS delivery optimisation](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin#what-about-glamorous-styled-components-styled-jsx-aphrodite-etc).
+Defaults to `false`.

+### `inlineCss`
+By using `extractCssChunks` option and putting code splitting at appropriate places, your page related CSS file can be minimal.
+This option allows you to inline your page related CSS in order to speed up your application by reducing the number of requests required for a first paint.
+Default to `false`.

 ### `Document`
 It's never been easier to customize the root document of your website! `Document` is an optional (and again, recommended) react component responsible for rendering the root of your website.